-The following morning, breakfast eaten and lunches made, the group was off to explore the wonderful world of HJA.
+The following morning the group was off to explore the wonderful world of HJA.
 We were immersed in the natural beauty of the forest at three different sites.
 Along the way, Schulze talked about life cycles in the forest and explained various research projects.
+Donning hard hats, we hiked among the bases of towering old growth giants and marveled at the diversity of forest life.
+An enormous fallen log covered in soft green moss served as a perfect perch from which to enjoy lunch and view the surrounding beauty.